replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/index.md

 The `latest` version of an add-on is the most recent version that we at Replicated are confident will continue to work when upgraded to.
 This will change as new versions are released, allowing you to stay up to date more easily.

-Additionally, for each add-on it is possible to specify the version in the form `1.19.x`.
-These versions will always resolve to the greatest patch version for the specified major and minor version of the add-on.
+While the `latest` spec may be suitable for some situations, it is typically better to specify particular versions that are tested and predictable.
+For more information on add-on versions, see [Versions](/docs/create-installer/#versions).

 ## Using the kURL Installer CRD